 There has always been an unwritten rule regarding new cars, which is that if you are a private individual, you buy, or at least take out a finance deal.
 If you are a company, you lease a car for your business.
 So it has always been and so it shall continue to be.

 Or shall it?
 These days, there are more lease companies popping up all the time, and if you take a look on their websites, you will see that they are as happy to deal with individuals as they are with big companies.
 So could the argument run both ways?
 Might it be better off buying a car for your business instead of leasing, while private individuals are leasing instead of buying, in today’s topsy-turvy world?

 The short answer to that question is “No.” The long answer is “Almost certainly not, except in very unusual circumstances.”
+You want to get a car that’s not likely to run into problems and leasing a car for your business can be a way around that.
 Let’s take a look at why.

 1) You can get a better car for less money with a lease deal